vandre-sales/meliva-ds/docs/docs/components/details.md

 ### Customizing the Summary Icon

 Use the `expand-icon` and `collapse-icon` slots to change the expand and collapse icons, respectively.
-To disable the animation, override the `rotate` property on the `summary-icon` part as shown below.
+To disable the animation, override the `rotate` property on the `icon` part as shown below.

 ```html {.example}
 <wa-details summary="Toggle Me" class="custom-icons">